---path- instead of using a config file, a path containing index(es) can be used
+--path- instead of using a config file, a path containing table(s) can be used

---strip-path- strips path from filenames referenced by index: stopwords, exceptions and wordforms
+--strip-path- strips path from filenames referenced by table: stopwords, exceptions and wordforms

 --large-docid- allows to convert documents with ids larger than 2^63 and display a warning, otherwise it will just exit on the large id with an error.
 This option was added as in Manticore 3.x doc ids are signed bigint, while previously they were unsigned

---output-dir <dir>- writes the new files in a chosen folder rather than the same location as with the existing index files.
-When this option set, existing index files will remain untouched at their location.
+--output-dir <dir>- writes the new files in a chosen folder rather than the same location as with the existing table files.
+When this option set, existing table files will remain untouched at their location.

---killlist-target <targets>- sets the target indexes for which kill-lists will be applied.
-This option should be used only in conjunction with
+--killlist-target <targets>sets the target tables for which kill-lists will be applied.
+This option should be used only in conjunction with the

-You can install and start Manticore easily in Ubuntu, Centos, Debian, Windows and MacOS or use Manticore as a docker container.
+You can install and start Manticore easily on various operating systems, including Ubuntu, Centos, Debian, Windows, and MacOS.
+Additionally, you can also use Manticore as a Docker container.

-wget https://repo.manticoresearch.com/manticore-repo.noarch.deb sudo dpkg -i manticore-repo.noarch.deb sudo apt update sudo apt install manticore-bin sudo systemctl start manticore
+wget https://repo.manticoresearch.com/manticore-repo.noarch.deb sudo dpkg -i manticore-repo.noarch.deb sudo apt update sudo apt install manticore manticore-columnar-lib sudo systemctl start manticore